semanticarts/ontology-toolkit/README.md

                         For ontologies matching the patterns specified, only render the name and import information.
 If no patterns are specified, applies to all onotologies.
+  --hide [HIDE [HIDE ...]]
+                        When visualizing data, hide classes and properties matching the regexpatterns specified with this option.
   --no-image            Do not generate PNG image, only .dot output.
   -t TITLE, --title TITLE
                         Title to use for graph.
 If not supplied, the repo URI